UsenetBig8/STUMP/doc/md/installation.md

 ## Requirements<a name="requirements"></a>

-Stump should be able to be installed on any modern Linux, Unix, or BSD-based distribution that.
+STUMP should be able to be installed on any modern Linux, Unix, or BSD-based distribution.
 The following packages should be available:

 * Perl